 After the Second World War, the capitalist economy grew on a similar path as in other countries.
 Unemployment was higher than the Canadian average, yet the economy was growing, people became consumers with cars and television, suburbs and the rest.

 As in other countries, the downturns of the early 1970s had considerable impact on many communities.
 Unemployment was rising fast in some regions, plants were closing.
 The reaction was substantial.
 In some towns, people took to the streets, and protest from many sectors grew.
 The government, as in other countries, adopted strategies to help people in regions.
-At about the same time, local people decided to organise in different manners.
+At about the same time, local people decided to organize in different manners.
 Civil society movements, including unions, got involved in community and local development efforts.

-At the time the CLD law was adopted in December 1997, there were four types of organisations already dedicated to some form of local development.
+At the time the CLD law was adopted in December 1997, there were four types of organizations already dedicated to some form of local development.
 They were all initiated in the 1970s and 1980s (and the acronyms used below are for the French name):

 - Société d’aide aux collectivités (SADC) (Community Futures).
 As in other Canadian provinces, the Federal government provides services for the unemployed.
 There are set up only outside large metropolitan areas.
 The main criteria are to have an unemployment rate of 3% over the provincial rate.
 They have a non-profit legal status and the main tool is an investment fund to help people start businesses but also they can help an unemployed person move to another region.
-Fifty five such organisations exist in Québec.
+Fifty five such organizations exist in Québec.
 In other provinces, they are called Community Futures.

 - Economic Development Corporations (CDE).
 These entities were of the very traditional approach, such as attracting businesses to industrial parks, and are focused exclusively on private companies.
 The board of directors were practically only people from the local Chamber of Commerce and the municipality.
 Part of the funding was coming from the provincial government.